Sigma Tau Delta

 the past are the annual Chili Cook-Off, the biennial Buck-A-Book sale, a workshop

 on writing Curriculum Vitae, and a workshop on writing conference proposals.
 In addition,

-we have collaborated with UAA's creative writing magazine, Understory.
+we have collaborated with the Department of English's student anthology, Understory.

 We are always looking for new members, so if you meet the membership requirements and would like to be a part of a distinguished honor society, please apply today!